 Trying to find a quiet and secluded spot for a week of camping in the wild, two families take a chance and decide to sneak into a deserted nature reserve and set up camp beside a picturesque pond in the middle of the woods.
 The perfect place for some fishing, sunbathing and encountering mystical spirits, you know standard stuff really.

-What’s most surprising about this film is that it’s Mitchells directorial debut movie, avoiding the obvious route of using found footage to save money, instead going for a more traditional set up to produce a more expansive and thought-provoking film, using the bleak yet beautiful surrounding to show just how isolated the group are, with the malevolent entity presence being felt from the minute they arrive at the pool, remaining hidden throughout, the film doesn’t bog itself down with convoluted lore and back stories, it tells you what you need to know and lets your mind make up the rest, something that I found rather enjoyable, keeping me guessing right up to the final scene as to what is going to happen next.
+What’s most surprising about this film is that it’s Mitchells directorial debut movie, avoiding the obvious route of using found footage to save money, instead of going for a more traditional set up to produce a more expansive and thought-provoking film, using the bleak yet beautiful surrounding to show just how isolated the group are, with the malevolent entity presence being felt from the minute they arrive at the pool, remaining hidden throughout, the film doesn’t bog itself down with convoluted lore and backstories; it tells you what you need to know and lets your mind make up the rest, something that I found rather enjoyable, keeping me guessing right up to the final scene as to what is going to happen next.

-This is an impressive debut as both director and writer, producing a movie that is well worth the £7 that it cost to pay for the film, so if you like your horror films to have a massive dose of tension, a dab of foreboding and a plot that doesn’t spoon feed the audience everything, then this is the film for you, in fact the only downside I found for the film is that there doesn’t seem to be a blu-ray available to buy just yet.
+This is an impressive debut as both director and writer, producing a movie that is well worth the £7 that it costs to pay for the film, so if you like your horror films to have a massive dose of tension, a dab of foreboding and a plot that doesn’t spoon-feed the audience everything, then this is the film for you, in fact, the only downside I found for the film is that there doesn’t seem to be a blu-ray available to buy just yet.